 When Must Restaurants Comply with the New Regulations?
-The regulations implementing § 4205 are not yet final; the FDA's internal timetable aims to publish the final rules by June 30, 2012.10 The FDA proposes "that the final rule become effective six months from the date of its publication."
+The regulations implementing Section 4205 are not yet final; the FDA's internal timetable aims to publish the final rules by June 30, 2012.
+The FDA proposes "that the final rule become effective six months from the date of its publication."
+76 Fed.
+Reg.
+19219.

 This timetable puts restaurants in a bind.
 The new regulations will force restaurants to redesign their menus.
 Many restaurants will find that they need to purchase new menu boards, and all will need to have their menu items analyzed to determine nutrient content.
 These tasks take time, and menu redesigns in particular may not fit into the six-month window between publication of the final regulations and their implementation.
-But since the final regulations may vary from the current proposals, work done before the final rules are published may be wasted.
+But since the final regulations may be quite different from the current proposals, work done before the final rules are published may be wasted.